-Smoking and the unborn baby
+Smoking and your unborn baby

-Every cigarette you smoke conains over 4,000 chemicals, so smoking when you are pregnant harms your unborn baby.
-Cigarettes can restrict the essential oxygen supply to your baby, so their heart has to beat harder every time you smoke.
+Every cigarette you smoke contains over 4,000 chemicals, so smoking when you are pregnant harms your unborn baby.
+Cigarettes can restrict the essential oxygen supply to your baby.
+As a result, their heart has to beat harder every time you smoke.

 - you are more likely to have a healthier pregnancy and a healthier baby

 - you will reduce the risk of stillbirth